mbednarek360/SwiftCrypt/README.md

 ### Fast and simple two way key based encryption.

-#### ⚠MNEvolution is still in alpha, it can be very buggy and unoptomized.
+#### ⚠SwiftCrypt is still in alpha, it can be very buggy and unoptomized.
 Updates will come.⚠️

-##### SwiftCrypt includes a GUI for encryption and decryption.
+##### SwiftCrypt includes a Qt GUI for encryption and decryption.

 ---
 Image of GUI: